bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 #### Services
 A service is an object that is concerned with the execution of business logic or business rules.
 It can utilize other services and DAOs to achieve it's business goals.

- As services are interfaces and implementing classes, the conventions for the same apply.
+ As services are interfaces and implementing classes, the conventions for the same are applicable.
 Additionally, the names of service interfaces and classes must contain the suffix **Service**

 			Example: 	Interface: SaleAreaDeterminationService
 					Implementation: DefaultSalesAreaDeterminationService